KittyMcTophat/paper-smol-yuri/README.md

 \* Gameplay does not currently exist, but is coming in the future.

 \*\* Note that I said "inspired", not "perfectly copied with 100% accuracy".
-If I get even one message saying that Paper Mario didn't use voxels, I will lose my shit.
+If I get even one message saying that Paper Mario didn't use cubes, I will lose my shit.

 \*\*\* Batteries, smol or otherwise, are not included.